DescriVedendo Brera’s Masterpieces is one of the first tools adopted by the Pinacoteca in its drive to reduce barriers impeding perception.

-The formal descriptions are the product of a joint venture developed by the staff of the Pinacoteca’s Education Service in conjunction with the not-for-profit ANS, Italy’s National Association for People with Impaired Sight.
+The formal descriptions are the product of a joint venture developed by the staff of the Pinacoteca’s Education Department in conjunction with the not-for-profit ANS, Italy’s National Association for People with Impaired Sight.

 The descriptions are based on guidelines developed for DescriVedendo, a research project devised by Marco Boneschi and promoted by the ANS.

 The descriptions in the DescriVedendo Brera’s Masterpieces scheme are the product of several different drafts, each one of which is assessed by volunteer readers.

 The descriptions receive DescriVedendo certification only once they meet predetermined parameters of accuracy and clarity.